jjay1288/NetworkAttackProject/README.md

 #### dvwa:dvwa

 ​	Now we can dump the password hashes, and have full control of the machine.
+For good measure, we run the [LinEnum](https://github.com/rebootuser/LinEnum) script and dump the contents [here](https://git.rjphillips.online/main/networkattacksproject/-/blob/main/target2/enum/linenum).

 ##### E. Conclusion